 Get a neutral opinion from someone whose is not emotionally involved in the situation and unaffected by the choice you make.
 This will give you the permission to stop forcing something that is clearly not working out

 Get over the fear of waste (and FOMO): Since we were children, we were taught to never waste anything especially food.
 We have carried that into adulthood and cannot bear the thought of abandoning anything especially after investing time and energy (read: blood, sweat and tears).
 We feel that the psychological sunk costs are too high for us to let go of the investments.
 However, the more we stick to those commitments, the more resources we are wasting.
-It is better to severe ties sooner rather than later.
+It is better to sever ties sooner rather than later.

 Stop the casual commitments: You know those what I am talking about.
 Someone tells you about a million shilling idea and you quickly jump on the bandwagon thinking you need a piece of the action.
 A few weeks down the line, you lose interest in the project or you become overwhelmed with other more urgent items on your to-do list.
 This year, simply pause before giving a response to any sort of request.
-Ask for a 24 hour allowance to enable to think about it before responding.
+Ask for a 24-hour allowance to enable to think about it before responding.
 In the event that you get entangled, simply apologise for making commitments you didn’t really realise what they would entail.

 Bonus: STOP flaking out!
 (Alexandra Franzen)

 Run a reverse pilot: A few years ago, when the mobile phone industry in Kenya was still in its formative years, one of my mentors noted that he was reaching a lot to people in his personal network.
 So he decided to stop calling everyone.
-Well, except the most important people like his immediate family to see who really care about.
+Well, except the most important people in his immediate family to see who really care about.
 For him, it was a litmus test to see who really cared about it.
 In a similar fashion, Claire Ortiz-Diaz declared twitter bankruptcy by unfollowing E-V-E-R-Y-O-N-E. One of the reasons that she cites here, is that probably interests change over time, which to be totally honest, is pretty part of human nature.